-Almost two years ago, I wrote an article about this exact topic but I figured since it’s starting to crop up more frequently in interviews during these challenging times, it might be a good time to revisit it.
 In most cases, this is a question asked by someone in staffing or human resources.
-Although it does come from potential bosses and peers from time to time, it’s rare.
-It does make a difference who asks it and if multiple people ask the question throughout the interview process, you’ll want to make sure that your answers are consistent.
+Although it can also come from potential bosses and peers.
+It makes a difference who asks it, and if multiple people ask it throughout the interview process, you’ll want to make sure that your answers are consistent.
 So let’s get into how to answer it.

 Preparation is key:

-This is such a common and textbook question that shame on you if you’re not ready for it.
-You should know what your key strengths are as well as your key weaknesses as this knowledge is important for you to grow.
-That being said, you might not want to share these strengths and weaknesses with a potential employer as they may not cast you in the light you need to be in to get the offer — especially when the job market is highly competitive.
+This is a common textbook question, so you need to be ready for it.
+You should know your key strengths and weaknesses as this knowledge is critical for you to grow.
+That being said, you might not want to share these strengths and weaknesses with a potential employer, as they may not cast you in the light you need to be in to get the offer — especially when the job market is highly competitive.

-So the first thing you must do when you finish reading this article is to sit down and write out your answer.
-Given that answering this question well (remember that there are no right nor wrong answers to interview questions) will keep you in the running and that a poor answer may cause the employer to not consider you, you’ll want to put a lot of thought in to this.
+So first, you need to sit down and write out your answer.
+Answering this question well (remember, there are usually no right or wrong answers to interview questions) will keep you in the running.
+But a poor answer may cause the employer to not consider you.
+So you’ll want to put a lot of thought into this.

 Listing your strengths:

 Ideally, your strengths should match the key qualifications for the position.
-You can usually tell what’s most important to the employer by the way the job description is written, but sometimes, you’ll learn it during your interview.
-If during the interview the interviewer keeps emphasizing the importance of experience, then experience might be the strength you decide to go with.
+You can usually tell what’s most important to the employer from the job description, but sometimes, you’ll learn it during your interview.
+If during the interview the interviewer keeps emphasizing the importance of experience, then experience might be the strength you go with.

 So how do you prepare for this if it could change during the interview?
-Well start by looking at the qualifications and listing out a strength for each one.
+Well, start by looking at the qualifications and listing out a strength for each one.
 That way you have at least one strength (and a story you can tell about it) for whatever might come up in the interview.
-And yes, you’ll want a story to be able to share with the employer so they know you’re sincere.
+And yes, you’ll want a story to share with the employer so they know you’re sincere.

-Again, you want to read the interviewer a little bit.
+Again, you want to read the interviewer a little.
 I had interviewed once for a contract position for programming where they just wanted you to sit at a desk and pump out code.
 So in that case, I would have stuck with just the technical skills.
-In another interview, the hiring manager told me that his team lacked someone who could be groomed for management so in that case, the communication skills are important.
+In another interview, the hiring manager told me that his team lacked someone they could groom for management.
+So in that case, communication skills are important.
 So keep these possibilities in mind as you prepare your list of strengths.

 Listing out your weaknesses:

 This is the part of the question where people have the most trouble — and it’s also the part that the person on the other side of the desk is paying most attention to.
-While the strengths piece is more about trying to figure out what the candidate is most proud of, the weaknesses piece is about getting a candidate to tell you things you typically don’t find out until their first day on the job.
-So you can see why so many employers are asking it again.
+The strengths piece is more about trying to figure out what the candidate is most proud of.
+The weaknesses piece is about getting a candidate to tell you things you typically don’t find out until their first day on the job.
+So you can see why so many employers ask it.